 You Knew It Was Coming: The Sock Factor

 Let’s say you’ve got the shoe step sorted.
-Then you grabbed whatever was lurking in the back of your sock drawer, basket, shoe box, etc. True, there’s no shame in admitting we’ve all worn socks that slipped, bunched, slouched, got damp, and been generally sloppy.
-But everything we just listed can lead to more rubbing and high friction zones, prone to creating a blister.
+Then you grabbed whatever pair of socks was lurking in the back of your sock drawer, basket, shoe box, etc. True, there’s no shame in admitting we’ve all worn socks that slipped, bunched, slouched, got damp, and been generally sloppy.
+But everything we just listed can lead to more rubbing and high friction zones, which can lead to blisters.

 “I’ve said it before and I’ll say it again: you can have the best fitting, most technical footwear in the world,” says Owen, “but it won’t do you much good if you have a bad sock.”

 Luckily the solve for this part of the equation is even simpler.
 All Darn Tough socks feature performance fit that’s designed to stay put, no matter how fast you run or far you hike.
-There’s a seamless toe across all models, and extra cushioning in high-friction zones for hiking, hunting, and work socks.
-Don't forget to add in Merino Wool’s renown thermoregulation that wicks away blister-creating moisture while keeping your feet warm and dry.
+There’s a seamless toe box across all models, and extra cushioning in high-friction zones for hiking, hunting, and boot work socks.
+Don't forget to add in Merino Wool’s renown thermoregulation that wicks away blister-creating moisture while keeping your feet dry and warm.

-“Blister prevention starts with well-fitting socks made of good materials,” says Owen.
+“Blister prevention starts with well-fitting socks made of good materials,” says Owen (if you've been wearing cotton socks, that could be your issue).
 “Darn Tough’s high-density knit not only translates into durability, but a great fit.
 The knit structure combines the best of Merino Wool with other materials to keep the sock where you want it, almost like a protective extension of your foot.
 This reduces slipping, bunching, and consequent hot spots.”